Stability of transition semigroups and applications to parabolic equations: Applications

-We should point out that in \cite{fornaro_metafune_priola2004}, the coefficients were additionally assumed to be differentiable.
-However, that assumption is only needed to establish gradient estimates for the semigroup.
+Note that that in \cite{fornaro_metafune_priola2004}, the coefficients were additionally assumed to be differentiable.
+However, that assumption is only needed to establish gradient estimates for the semigroup which are not needed for our purposes.
 The existence of the function $V$ in Hypothesis \ref{hyp.domain} ensures that, in the notation of the last section, $D_{\max} = \hat D$.
-We thus endow the operator $A$ with the following domain:
+We thus endow the operator $A$ with the domain

 Here, $Au\in C_b(\overline{\Omega})$ means that there is a function $f\in C_b(\overline{\Omega})$ such that $Au=f$ on $\Omega$.